TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

   * high = sum(a)     (max possible max sum)
 - For each mid:
   * Check how many subarrays we need if no subarray sum exceeds mid.
-  * If we need more than k subarrays â†’ mid too small â†’ increase low
+  * If we need more than k subarrays → mid too small → increase low
-  * Else â†’ mid possible â†’ try smaller mid
+  * Else → mid possible → try smaller mid

 **Steps:**
 - Compute: